-The IRS frequently places liens on taxpayers' properties.
-Tax liens are public records in the county where they are filed, but tax liens are not reported on credit reports.
+The IRS frequently places liens on taxpayers’ properties.
+Tax liens are public records in the county where they are filed.
 An IRS levy is the actual collection of the deficit owed to the IRS through seizure of assets, freezing bank accounts, taking money from bank accounts, and garnishing wages.

-If you receive a Notice of Federal Tax Lien, the lien on your property has already been placed with your county’s tax assessment office.
+If you receive a Notice of Federal Tax Lien, the lien on your property has already been recorded with your county’s clerk of courtoffice.
 The IRS removes tax liens placed in error, and releases tax liens when your tax obligation is paid, or the statute of limitations has elapsed.
 If a federal tax lien is enforced, it will remain on your credit report as released for 10 years after your obligation is met.
 The IRS Publication 594, available online, explains IRS tax liens for small businesses.

 A Federal Tax Lien can limit your ability to get credit and directly usurp your business income as it is received.
 Furthermore, if you file bankruptcy, the IRS may continue to collect after the discharge of debts.
-Bankruptcy does not discharge IRS tax debt.
+Bankruptcy may not discharge all IRS tax debt.

-If owe less than $25,000 or your business has income tax liability only, you may qualify for the Fresh Start Program.
-You must also be in full compliance with all tax reporting procedures and current on your direct debit payments to the IRS.
-You must have made at least three consecutive payments to the IRS.
+If you owe less than $25,000, you may qualify for the Fresh Start Program.
+You must also be in full compliance with all tax reporting procedures and current on your estimated payments to the IRS.

 The IRS provides a Taxpayer Advocate Service to assist individual and small business taxpayers with all aspects of IRS tax laws, procedures, and collection processes.
 The Taxpayer Advocate Service even provides Low Income Taxpayer Clinics, and advises all taxpayers, “the worst you can do is nothing at all.”